Pink Screening Customer Agreement

 3. PAYMENT REQUIREMENTS/COLLECTION:

 Subscriber agrees to pay Pink Screening, Inc. all applicable charges for the various services rendered to Subscriber.
 Pricing will be firm for one-year, unless other stipulated in writing, except for any government or third-party surcharges/fee increases that are passed on to Pink Screening, Inc. Subscriber agrees to pay all applicable charges within thirty (30) days after receiving a Pink Screening, Inc. invoice.
+If you pay via ACH, e-Check, wire transfer or other electronic means, you must send a remittance notice by email to email@example.com on the date you issue payment.
+If the remittance notice has not been received within 60 days following the date the invoice was issued, this may result in your account privileges being suspended until we receive the remittance notice.
 All monetary obligations to Pink Screening, Inc. for services rendered which are past due fifteen (15) days or more may, at the election of Pink Screening, Inc., bear interest at the rate of fifteen percent 15% per annum.
 If your invoice becomes past due, you agree that your card will be automatically charged for any unpaid balance.
 Invalid cards will result in account suspension.
-In the event that external collections or legal action is necessary to obtain the payment of any monetary obligations to Pink Screening, Inc., the Subscriber shall be liable to Pink Screening, Inc. for all related collection costs and reasonable attorneys’ fees incurred by Pink Screening, Inc.
+In the event that external collections or legal action is necessary to obtain the payment of any monetary obligations to Pink Screening, Inc., the Subscriber shall be liable to Pink Screening, Inc. for all related collection costs and reasonable attorneys’ fees incurred by Pink Screening, Inc. If Customer disputes any fees, taxes, or other charges billed by Pink Screening, Customer shall notify Pink Screening in writing of the disputed amount within forty (40) business days of date of the invoice and provide all relevant information regarding the basis for the dispute.
+Pink Screening shall acknowledge receipt of the disputed information in writing to Customer.
+All parties agree to work cooperatively to resolve any such disputes.
+If the Customer fails to provide notice of a dispute as provided herein, such amount is deemed undisputed and due and payable to Pink Screening.

 4. COMPLIANCE WITH THE FAIR CREDIT REPORTING ACT: